 Once you have improved the saddle fit, you need to treat the rubbing.
 This means nourishing the skin to promote hair growth.
 Wash the skin to open the pores, apply a nourishing cream, and brush daily to encourage blood circulation.

 8. Poor Nutrition Affects Hair Growth

 Poor coat quality is usually the first indication of poor nutrition in your horse.
 First, you’ll notice the luster and shine will dull.
 Poor protein, or insufficient protein, can cause hair loss.
 But, more commonly, a shortage of certain amino acids, vitamins, and healthy fats in the diet contributes to coat issues.

 This happens more frequently in older horses but can also happen when a horse doesn’t have a varied diet.
 Overall, hair loss caused by diet is not as common in today’s modern world because horses are fed much better than in times past.

 But, nutritional deficiencies can include Methionine and other sulfur amino acids, Vitamins A, B6, and Biotin.
 Additionally, Copper, Zinc, Selenium, and Iron are necessary for a healthy coat.
 Omega-3 and Omega-6 are all critical in healthy hair.
 An extreme deficiency in any of these can cause baldness or the thinning of hair.
 If compounded with another issue, hair loss can be worsened.

-If your horse shows signs of poor nutrition, check your horse’s teeth (check out Why does my horse need to see a dentist for more information) to make sure that it can properly chew and consume its feed.
-Check your horse’s forage to make sure it’s high in nutrition (Best types of hay for horses).
+If your horse shows signs of poor nutrition, check your horse’s teeth to make sure that it can properly chew and consume its feed.
+Check your horse’s forage to make sure it’s high in nutrition.
 A high parasite load and ulcers can also affect your horse’s eating and ability to absorb nutrients.